Jingtai Emperor: Ascension

 In the summer of 1449, there was growing unrest along the northern border of the Ming dynasty.
 In late July, reports reached Beijing that the Mongols, under the leadership of their de facto ruler Esen, had launched an attack on Datong as part of a massive invasion.
-Emperor Yingzong decided to lead personally the campaign against the Mongols, with the support of his trusted advisor Wang Zhen.

-On 3 August, Zhu Qiyu was appointed as the provisional administrator of Beijing.
-He was accompanied by aides who represented the most influential power groups.
+With the support of his trusted advisor Wang Zhen, Emperor Yingzong decided to lead personally the campaign against the Mongols, and on 3 August he appointed Zhu Qiyu as the provisional administrator of Beijing.
+Aides representing the most influential power groups accompanied the prince.
 Prince Consort Commander Jiao Jing represented the imperial family.
 Director of Ceremonial Jin Ying, the highest-ranking eunuch in the absence of Wang Zhen, led the palace eunuchs.
 Minister of Personnel Wang Zhi represented the government, and Grand Secretary Gao Gu was the fourth aide.
 All major decisions were to be postponed until the Emperor's return.

 On 4 August, Emperor Yingzong led his army into battle.
 Despite a month-long campaign, they achieved no results.
 On their return journey, the imperial army was unexpectedly attacked by the Mongols on 1 September at the Tumu post station.
 The Mongols were able to defeat and scatter the imperial army.
 They killed numerous high-ranking commanders and captured the Emperor.